canada-ca/digital-playbook-guide-numerique/views-vues/automated-decision-automatise/en/algorithmic-impact-assessment.md

   "40": Do you have a recourse process planned or established for clients that wish to challenge the decision?
 discretionSection: Discretion
 scopeSection: Scope
+automatedDecisionViewTitle: How should I implement an Automated Decision System? (draft)
+automatedDecisionViewFilename: automated-decision
 aiaCriteria:
   - "Impact on Individuals and Entities"
   - "Impact on Government Institutions"